 Cash used in financing activities consists primarily of cash transactions related to equity.
-The \$81.2 million decrease in cash used in financing activities for fiscal 2019, as compared to fiscal 2018, was primarily related to \$101.9 million decrease in stock repurchase activity, partially offset by an increase in dividend payments.
+The \$4.8 million decrease in cash used in financing activities for fiscal 2020, as compared to fiscal 2019, was primarily related to an increase of \$35.0 million in net proceeds from employee stock option exercises and a decrease of \$10.1 million in stock repurchase activity.
+These decreases in cash used in financing activities were partially offset by an increase of \$33.1 million in dividend payments and an increase of \$10.3 million related to the minimum statutory payroll tax withholdings upon vesting of employee performance and restricted stock awards.